typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

   http-request auth realm ConductR if !ctrl_auth_ok
 ```

 With the above setup, Control Protocol requests must be sent via HTTPS with Basic Authentication credentials.
-The ConductR CLI supports this via a credentials file that must created at the following location `~/.conductr/settings.conf`, which must point to PEM file used to validate the SSL certificate locally (ss-conductr-cli.pem in the above example).
-Configuring this file is decribed in detail the ConductR CLI documentation section called [HTTP Basic Authentication](CLI#HTTP-Basic-Authentication).
+The ConductR CLI supports this via a credentials file that must be created at the following location `~/.conductr/settings.conf`, which must point to PEM file used to validate the SSL certificate locally (ss-conductr-cli.pem in the above example).
+Configuring this file is described in detail the ConductR CLI documentation section called [HTTP Basic Authentication](CLI#HTTP-Basic-Authentication).

 ### Enabling ConductR to reload HAProxy without altering the sudoers file